bitoffdev/cards/README.md

 **Elliot:** Everyone feel free to comment here.
 You can edit this text simply by editing the README.md file.

 (Your comments will go here)

+so when are we putting in war classes, or have we already done that?